Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Introduction

 \section{Introduction}

 Binary-state opinion models provide a minimal yet powerful framework for probing nonequilibrium collective phenomena in interacting-agent systems~\cite{castellano2009statistical,liggett2013stochastic,galam2012socio}.
 Among them, majority-rule (MR) dynamics, also known as the Galam majority rule, serves as a canonical baseline for consensus formation~\cite{galam1986majority,galam2008sociophysics,cheon2018dynamical,krapivsky2003dynamics,chen2005majority}.
 In this model, a set of agents simultaneously adopts its local majority opinion at each update.
 The rule captures the tension between deterministic alignment induced by local majorities and finite-size stochasticity due to random sampling, thereby shaping macroscopic ordering and relaxation~\cite{lambiotte2007majority,nguyen2020dynamics,mulya2024phase,muslim2024impact,azhari2023external}.
 In well-mixed populations, MR yields transparent, analytically tractable predictions for collective outcomes and characteristic time scales, making it a standard reference for social alignment processes and a natural point of departure for higher-order generalizations~\cite{crokidakis2015inflexibility,muslim2022phase,oestereich2023phase}.
-To quantify these time scales throughout the paper, we use two first-passage observables: the mean consensus time $T_{\mathrm{cons}}$, defined as the mean time to reach an absorbing consensus configuration in which all agents share the same state, and the disordering time $T_{\mathrm{dis}}$, defined as the mean time for an initially ordered configuration to lose macroscopic order and enter the neighborhood of the stable mixed (disordered) state when such a state exists.